hemantchavan25/hemantchavan25/README.md

-- 👋 Hi, My name is Hemant chavan an experinced professional having skill of developer and a skilled programmer with a flair for adopting new technologies, and designing/ building applications using Java web technologies for various domain.
+- 👋 Hi, My name is Hemant an experinced professional having skill of developer and a skilled programmer with a flair for adopting new technologies, and designing/ building applications using Java web technologies for various domain.
 - 👀 I’m interested in exploring new technologies
 - 🌱 I’m currently learning CI/CD and Kubernates